-An ETF is a collection of assets put together, to permit traders to trade in a few markets simultaneously.
-The baskets are usually combined together with a common characteristic such as energy instruments, agriculture instruments and others.
+An ETF is a collection of assets grouped together, to permit traders to trade in a few markets simultaneously.
+The baskets are usually combined on the basis of with a common characteristic such as energy instruments, agriculture instruments and others.
 If you wish to trade a stock, commodity and bonds all together you can simply trade in the ETF market.

 Some ETFs track the performance of a specific nation’s equity market.
 Examples are the MSCI Brazil Index Fund, MSCI South Korea Index Fund and others.
 ETFs also make it possible to invest in certain industry sectors.
 Examples offered by AvaTrade are the Dow-Jones U.S. Real Estate Index Fund and the Energy Select Sector SPDR.
 It is important to know that all ETFs are traded as CFDs.

-At this point, the comparison of ETFs vs mutual funds should be explored.
+At this point, let’s compare ETFs vs mutual funds.
 Both are similar in that they both represent professionally managed baskets of individual stocks or bonds.
 An ETF, however, is traded directly on an exchange and can be jumped in and out of quickly.
 This is facilitated by many of the world’s financial markets that people know and trust.

 The mutual fund is different because you buy into them through a broker and not an exchange.
 Beyond that, the mutual fund typically has a higher minimum initial purchase associated with it, and the holdings are opaquer, as they are normally actively managed.
 Here, you are trusting the money manager to have the experience and knowledge to know what to do, and you don’t have your own say in the investments.

 When looking at ETFs vs Index Funds, by far the most important differences are the costs and the taxation differences between the two.
-At the end of the day, the ETF is typically what traders choose, but if you are looking to invest in one position for the long-term, the index fund can be a viable option.
+The ETF is typically what traders choose, but if you are looking to invest in one position for the long-term, the index fund can be a viable option.
 These index funds have been around for years, and they do exactly what you think they would do – offer ownership of stocks that make up an entire index, such as the S&P 500.

-When you wish to start trading, you can choose from a vast selection of trading platforms.
-Some of them are built for manual trading, whilst others are for traders who prefer their trades to be done automatically.
-We also support the use of expert advisors for MT4.
-Thanks to that variety each of our clients can find the platform that is most convenient for him to trade on.
-Opening a demo account before trading is a recommended option, so you can practice trading on those platforms before doing so in the real market.
+Here at AvaTrade, you can choose from a vast selection of trading platforms.
+Some of them are built for manual trading, whilst others are for traders who prefer their trades to be conducted automatically.
+We also support the use of expert advisors for MT4 and MT5, as well as Trading Central and Guardian Angel add-ons. add-ons.
+Additionally, we offer AvaProtect, which is our proprietary risk management tool that protects traders from losing trades.
+You can open a demo account before trading to practice trading on our platforms, before doing so in the real market.
 Platforms available at AvaTrade – and fully compatible with Android or iPhone:

-You can read more about the benefits for our clients on the Trading Conditions & Charges page.
+You can read more about the cost and benefits for our clients on the Trading Conditions & Charges page.

 Educational tools available at AvaTrade